 A contract of indemnity is the one where one person (indemnifier) promises or agrees to make good The losses incurred or to be incurred by him in pursuance of a contract to the other ( indemnity holder).

 Plaintiff brought a plot of land in Bombay from the municipal corporation of Bombay on lease.
-At the defendant’s request, the plaintiff allowed him the possession of land and he erected a building over the land thus rendering the plaintiff to mortgage the land twice for rupees five thousand.
+At the defendant’s request, the plaintiff allowed him to possess the land and erected a building over the land, thus rendering the plaintiff to mortgage the land twice for rupees five thousand.
 The lease of the plot was also transferred into the defendant’s name on the consideration that plaintiff would be discharged of all the liabilities arising out of the land.
 But The defendant did not discharge the plaintiff of the liabilities due to which the plaintiff filed a suit.
 The plaintiff submitted that defendant shall indemnify him in respect of all liability under the mortgage and deed of further charge.